"Eye to eye" Humpback Whale (Megaptera novaeangliae), Papeete, Tahiti.

 2023-07-17_P Weh_IDN-13

-Honeycomb Grouper (Epinephelus merra) Raja Ampat, Indonesia.
+"The Reef in Full Voice" Honeycomb Grouper (Epinephelus merra) Raja Ampat, Indonesia.

 "A honeycomb grouper pauses beneath a towering sea fan as anthias swirl through the blue — the reef in full, glorious bloom."